aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 ## Install using docker compose
-If you have a license key, you can easily setup Aerospike, Proximus, and the quote-semantic-search app using docker-compose.
+If you have a license key, you can easily set up Aerospike, AVS, and the quote-semantic-search app using docker-compose.

 ### 1. Build the image